risdb25/Microcontroller-firmware/README.md

-# DandelionT5Firmware
+# Microcontroller-firmware

-This repository has been created to store the code generated during the experimentation phase of my Honours project.
+This repository has been created to store the code generated during my Honours project.